khimo/khimo.github.io/bli-guides/_ideas/handle-halo-by-custom-macros.md

 ---
-title: Halo configuration with macros
+title: Configure BeoRemote Halo with Custom Macros for Advanced Control
-description: Disarm an alarm with the BeoRemote Halo through a macro
+description: This guide explains how to configure BeoRemote Halo buttons to be handled by custom macros, showcasing an example of disarming an alarm system using a rotary padlock approach on the Halo Wheel.
+Learn how to set up the Halo, create necessary virtual resources, and write the Lua code for intricate control and personalized automation.
+keywords: BeoRemote Halo, custom macros, automation, Lua, rotary lock, alarm system, virtual resources, control customization, user interface, BeoLiving Intelligence
 layout: pagetoc
 ---